gitihm/BlockChain/solidity-by-example/README.md

 - **require** is used to validate inputs and conditions before execution.
 - **revert** is similar to require.
 See the code below for details.
 - **assert** is used to check for code that should never be false.
 Failing assertion probably means that there is a bug.

+## Visibility

+Functions and state variables have to declare whether they are accessible by other contracts.

+Functions can be declared as

+- **public** - any contract and account can call
+- **private** - only inside the contract that defines the function
+- **internal**- only inside contract that inherits an internal function
+- **external** - only other contracts and accounts can call State variables can be declared as public, private, or internal but not external.